josephsenior/Grinta-Agent/.github/ISSUE_TEMPLATE/feature_request.md

 ## Additional Context

 - Would you be willing to implement this feature?
-- Is this blocking your usage of OpenHands?
+- Is this blocking your usage of Forge?
 - Any relevant examples from other tools?

 ## Example Usage